Lab-Grown brain cells could unlock personalized OCD treatments

 Summary

-This study looks at 60 people with obsessive-compulsive disorder (OCD) who either respond well to medication or brain stimulation, or don't respond at all.
-Researchers will take blood samples and turn them into nerve cells in the lab to study how these cells react to different treatments.
-The goal is to find biological clues that can predict which therapy will work best for each person, leading to more personalized care.
+This study looks at 60 people with obsessive-compulsive disorder (OCD) who either respond well to medication, respond to brain stimulation, or don't respond to either.
+Researchers will take blood samples and turn them into nerve cells in the lab to study how these cells react to treatments.
+The goal is to find biological markers that predict which therapy will work best for each person, paving the way for personalized OCD care.

 Get updates